grame-cncm/faustdoc/mkdocs/docs/manual/optimizing.md

 ### faustbench

-The `faustbench` tool uses the C++ backend to generate a set of C++ files produced with different Faust compiler options.
+The **faustbench**tool uses the C++ backend to generate a set of C++ files produced with different Faust compiler options.
 All files are then compiled in a unique binary that will measure DSP CPU of all versions of the compiled DSP.
 The tool is supposed to be launched in a terminal, but it can be used to generate an iOS project, ready to be launched and tested in Xcode.
 A more complete documentation is available on the [this page](https://github.com/grame-cncm/faust/tree/master-dev/tools/benchmark#faustbench).

 ### faustbench-llvm

-The `faustbench-llvm` tool uses the `libfaust` library and its LLVM backend to dynamically compile DSP objects produced with different Faust compiler options, and then measure their DSP CPU usage.
+The **faustbench-llvm** tool uses the `libfaust` library and its LLVM backend to dynamically compile DSP objects produced with different Faust compiler options, and then measure their DSP CPU usage.
 Additional Faust compiler options can be given beside the ones that will be automatically explored by the tool.
 A more complete documentation is available on the [this page](https://github.com/grame-cncm/faust/tree/master-dev/tools/benchmark#faustbench-llvm).

+### dynamic-faust

+The **dynamic-faust** tool uses the dynamic compilation chain (based on the LLVM backend), and compiles a Faust DSP source to a LLVM IR (.ll), bicode (.bc), machine code (.mc) or object code (.o) output file.
+A more complete documentation is available on the [this page](https://github.com/grame-cncm/faust/tree/master-dev/tools/benchmark#dynamic-faust).

 Some **faust2xx** tools like [`faust2max6`](https://github.com/grame-cncm/faust/tree/master-dev/architecture/max-msp) or `faust2caqt` can internally call the `faustbench-llvm` tool to discover and later on use the best possible compilation options.
 Remember that all `faust2xx` tools compile in scalar mode by default, but can take any combination of optimal options (like `-vec -fun -vs 32 -dfs -mcd 32` for instance) the previously described tools will automatically find.